xStam32/MC-Generator/README.md

 Features:

-*Can add users to list easy with open gene.txt
+*Can add users to list easy with open gene.txt<br>
 *tessss
 Install: